-We are committed to ensuring that the Directorate Of Higher Education, Government Of Maharashtra, India is accessible to all the users irrespective of device in use, technology or ability.
+We are committed to ensuring that the Directorate Of Higher Education, Government Of Maharashtra, India is accessible to all the users irrespective of device in use, technology, or ability.
 It has been built, with an aim, to provide maximum accessibility and usability to its users.
-As a result, this portal can be viewed from a variety of devices, such as web-enabled mobile devices, WAP phones, PDAs and so on.
+As a result, this portal can be viewed from a variety of devices, such as web-enabled mobile devices, WAP phones, PDAs, and so on.

 We have put in our best efforts to ensure that all the information on this portal is accessible to people with disabilities.
-For example, a user with visual disability can access this portal using assistive, such as screen readers and magnifiers.
+For example, a user with a visual disability can access this portal using assistive, such as screen readers and magnifiers.

 We also aim to be standards compliant and follow principles of usability and universal design, which should help all visitors to this portal.
 If you have any problem or suggestion regarding the accessibility of this portal, please contact us.

 Some scanned, complex pdf may be present on the website which sometimes unavailable for screen readers due to technical issues.

 Skip to Main Content: Quick access to the core content on the page is provided without going through repetitive navigation using the keyboard.

 Skip to Main Content: Quick access to the navigation pane is provided that enables accessing the different sections, such as Citizens, Government, and Directories.

 Accessibility Options: Options to change the size of the text and set a color scheme are provided.
 For example, if you are using a desktop to access this portal, the text might appear smaller on the screen that makes it difficult to read.
 In such a situation, you can use this option to increase the size of the text for clear visibility and better readability.